List of reportedly haunted highways

-Balete Drive, a residential street in Quezon City, Philippines, is claimed by believers to be haunted by a white lady, said to be the ghost of a teenager who died in the 1950s, either by an automobile accident or by rape from a taxicab driver.
+Balete Drive, a residential street in Quezon City, Philippines, is claimed by believers to be haunted by a white lady, said to be the ghost of a teenager who died in the 1950s, either by an automobile crash or by rape from a taxicab driver.

 Haunted highways or roads are streets, roads or highways which are the subject of folklore and urban legends, including rumors and reports of ghostly apparitions, ghostly figures, phantom hitchhikers, phantom vehicles, repeating or looping highways, or other paranormal phenomena.

 Legends

 Boy Scout Lane, a rural road in Stevens Point, Wisconsin, is associated with numerous stories of paranormal activity, including the supposed deaths of a Boy Scouts of America troop.